SLS-BRD: A system-level approach to seeking generalised feedback Nash equilibria: Introduction

-In this work, we investigate algorithms for GFNE seeking in (stationary) difference games with linear-stochastic dynamics.
-Leveraging the System Level Synthesis (SLS, \cite{Anderson2019}) framework, we propose a best-response approach based on a parametrisation of all stabilising policies for the game.
-The algorithm consists of players iteratively, and simultaneously, updating the parameters of their individual policies, then announcing these changes through some communication network (Figure \ref{fig: SLSBRD_Diagram}).
-Under our approach, each player's update rule is formulated as the solution to a tractable robust optimisation problem.
-Moreover, these problems allow for constraints to be imposed directly on the policies' structure, thus having the ability to encode information patterns at the synthesis level.
-Finally, this proposed learning dynamics do not depend on the state and actions applied to the system, and thus can be performed simultaneously with the game's execution.
-In summary, our contributions are: \begin{enumerate}[(i)] \item A system-level best-response dynamics (SLS-BRD) algorithm for GFNE seeking in linear-stochastic dynamic games.
-Specifically, we design a class of best-response maps which compute an optimal system level parametrisation of a player's policy in response to its rivals' choices. \item A realisation of the best-response mappings as robust finite-dimensional programs amenable to numerical solutions.
-Considering these best-responses, the SLS-BRD algorithm is formally an $\varepsilon$-GFNE seeking algorithm for an equilibrium gap $\varepsilon > 0$ which can be explicitly established. \item For a specific but important class of dynamic games, an analysis of the conditions and rates of convergence of the SLS-BRD to feedback Nash equilibria. \end{enumerate} This policy learning algorithm is showcased in simulated experiments on the decentralised control of an unstable network and price management in a competitive oligopolistic market.
+In this work, we propose a GFNE seeking algorithm to bridge this research gap.
+Leveraging the System Level Synthesis (SLS, \cite{Anderson2019}) framework, we first recast each player's policy synthesis problem as the search for an optimal \textit{system level response} to disturbances.
+The system level response can be used to recover a corresponding optimal feedback policy, thus serving as its parametrisation.
+Under this setup, each player's best-response strategy is the solution to a tractable optimisation problem which enforces closed-loop stability, operational constraints (on the control and state signals), and structural constraints (on the policy's parameters), already at the synthesis level.
+We then design a best-response routine in which players update the parametrisation of their policies, in parallel, and then announce them through some communication network (Figure \ref{fig: SLSBRD_Diagram}).
+The algorithm does not depend on the state and actions applied to the underlying system and thus can be executed simultaneously with its operation.
+In summary, our contributions are: \begin{enumerate}[(i)] \item A realisation of the associated best-response mappings in GFNE problems as robust convex optimisation problems which are amenable to numerical solutions. \item A system-level best-response dynamics (SLS-BRD) algorithm for GFNE seeking in dynamic games.
+In this equilibrium-seeking routine, players converge to a GFNE by iteratively updating the parametrisation of their policies as the best response to their rivals' current policies. \item In the absence of shared constraints, a formal analysis of the convergence properties of the SLS-BRD algorithm. \end{enumerate} This policy learning algorithm is demonstrated in simulated experiments on the decentralised control of an unstable network and price management in a competitive oligopolistic market.